clubcapra/rove/README.md

 # Documentation

-To update the UML diagram, you need to create a new encoded link using the plantuml website, copy the current UML and change the markdown link.
+To update the UML diagram, create a new encoded link on the PlantUML website.
+Copy the existing UML, make your changes, and then update the markdown file with the new link.